 When to use the Saucer Pass

 There is a lot of situations where you could use a saucer pass, and we’re going to highlight a few of the common ones but you can use your imagination for the ones we don’t cover.
-Make sure you have a lightweight hockey stick so you can really get effortless quick saucer passes off!
+Having the best lightweight hockey stick can certainly help out to rip those passes off quickly!
 Our review should tell you all you need to know about sticks to pick the right one.